-The Sunshine Coast Recreation Parks Plan (RPP) was adopted at council's Ordinary Meeting on 9 December 2021.
-This plan provides the framework for the delivery and management of functional and affordable recreation parks over the next 10 years.
+The Sunshine Coast Recreation Parks Plan (RPP) (PDF, 25867KB) provides the framework for the delivery and management of functional and affordable recreation parks over the next 10 years.

 Whether you’re picnicking with pals, exploring playgrounds with little ones, connecting with nature, improving your fitness or celebrating a special occasion - our Sunshine Coast parks matter to many people for many reasons.